draios/onprem-install-docs/6.X/6.15.1/docs/01-command_line_arguments.md

 - installer does not apply the StorageClass manifest.
   It expects the storageClassName specified in values.yaml to exist.

-`--disable-proxy`

-- This flag allows disabling an existing configuration for proxy.
-Several services can be configured to use a proxy to go out to the Internet.
-For example `scanningv2-pkgmeta`, `certmanager`, `eventsForwarder` etc.
-- If it becomes necessary to remove such configuration, this flag can be used to remove the proxy configuration.
-- This flag also applies to `generate`, `diff` and `import`.

 ## Command: `import`

 `--zookeeper-workloadname <string value>`

 - This is the value that will be used for the `zookeeper` StatefulSet.
-The default value is `zookeeper`, this argument must be used when the actual name of the StatefulSet in the cluster differs
+The default value is `zookeeper`, this argument must be used when the actual name of the statefulset in the cluster differs

 `--kafka-workloadname <value>`